lcbc-epfl/metal-site-prediction/paper/output/manuscript.md

 After assessment of how many sites the tools predict, another crucial metric is the spatial precision of the predictions.
 For the correctly identified sites (TP) we measured the mean absolute distance (MAD) between experimental and predicted position (Figure @fig:selectivity-mad).
 The MAD for Metal3D at p=0.9 is 0.70 ± 0.64 Å and 0.73 ± 0.65 Å at p=0.25 indicating that low confidence predictions are still accurately placed inside the protein.
 The median MAD of predictions for Metal3D at p=0.9 is 0.52 Å indicating that for half of the predictions the model predicts at or better than the grid resolution of 0.5 Å.

-BioMetAll is not very precise with an MAD for correctly identified sites of 2.80 ± 1.30 Å. BioMetAll predicts many possible locations per cluster with some of them much closer to the experimental metal binding site than the cluster center.
+BioMetAll is not very precise with a MAD for correctly identified sites of 2.80 ± 1.30 Å. BioMetAll predicts many possible locations per cluster with some of them much closer to the experimental metal binding site than the cluster center.
 However, it does not provide any ranking of the probes within a cluster and therefore the cluster center was used for the distance calculation.
 Metal1D (MAD 2.06 ± 1.33 Å) which identifies more sites than BioMetAll is also more precise than BioMetAll.
 MIB t=1.9 detects sites with high precision (MAD 0.77 ± 1.09 Å) but it relies on the existence of homologous sites to align the found sites.

 ![**Precision of predicted sites and selectivity for Zn<sup>2+</sup>** **A** Mean absolute deviation (MAD) of predicted zinc ion locations using Metal1D, Metal3D, BioMetAll and MIB on the test set used to train Metal1D and Metal3D for all correctly identified (TP) sites. n is the number of sites predicted by the tool. *For MIB we used 2 structures less because the server did not accept these structures.
 For each tool the whisker plot indicates the median (white dot) and the first quartiles (black box). **B** Recall for the zinc test set and 25 randomly drawn structures for other transition, alkali and earth-alkali metal ions for Metal3D using p=0.5 as cutoff. ](images/Figure3_selectivity_mad.png){#fig:selectivity-mad}